Sweden '24-'25: A Year of Study and Discovery

-Below, you can find an overview of what I’m engaged in during the 2024-2025 academic year, my goals, and how I plan to move forward.
+Below, you can find an overview of what I’m engaged in during the 2024-2025 academic year

 (18 October 2024)